ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 Can you spot the difference? **Don't put a space between the method and the opening parenthesis.**

-It's a very easy mistake to make, so I just wanted to warn you early so you can develop good muscle memory.
-Try the bad version in your sandbox and see what the error message looks like.
+It's a very easy mistake to make, so I just wanted to warn you early on so you that can begin developing good muscle memory.
+Try the bad version in your sandbox and see what the error message looks like:

+<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3046469/7ab45ec233949ca51a2c16814df9dea9"></iframe>

 ## An aside: Code comments